sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   multiple sources this could be useful
 - ./actuator/info - you could add git plugin as well to get version info
-  - mandatory if you are running legacy app where you do not have automation tool
+  - mandatory if you are running legacy app where you do not have automation tool??
 - show app manager - use developer tool for info endpoint - security oauth2 from app manager to endpoint??
-- don't set environment variable via app manager - configuration drift
+- don't set environment variable via app manager - could cause configuration drift
 - healthcheck within app manager

 - you might get the merge conflict if you do cherry pick
 - you are mostly configure and observe - operator role

 - availability, scalability demo
-- probe - 2 kinds of probes - k8s has 4 or 5 probes
+- probe - 2 kinds of probes - k8s has 4 or 5 probes??
-- example of liveness - threads are all used up even though it is up
+- example of liveness - threads are all used up even though it is "up" on its tcp port
 - liveness probes are not enabled by default in spring boot
   - except in k8s, it will enable it by default
   - db in HealthCheck in app manager
-  - DBHealthIndicator - show the query statement
+  - DBHealthIndicator - show the query statement??
   - If connection pool is used up, db will be changed to down state
 - transient failure - db is slowing down, 1 minute duration
-  - you might end up "dog pile" - in football,
+  - you might end up "dog pile"?? - in football,
   - see the Special section - don't use temporary trasient failure of backing services

-- don't use health endpoint as pcf http-based health-check??
+- *don't use vanila boot health endpoint as pcf http-based health-check
-  - use liveness probe for pcf http-based health-check
+  - instead use liveness probe for pcf http-based health-check
-- spring boot app start-up time is 2-3 seconds, if it uses discovery service, it might double digit seconds
+- spring boot app start-up time is 2-3 seconds, if it uses discovery service, it might double digit seconds if it uses ??config server
 - spring boot 2.2, Health Check screen, endpoint
 - simulate the failure, watch PCF is restarting
 - how can I get availablity?  use scaling, scale to 2 instances